4strium/romain-mza-portfolio-v2/content/posts/diy-home-assistant.md

 * If you want to see how to display live weather on screen via I2C, [click here]().

+* If you want to see how to display live date and time based on GPS coordinates (to get timezone) on an I2C screen, [click here]().

 * If you want to see how to record sound on microSD card via MAX9814 microphone, [click here]().

-* If you want to see how to display live date and time based on GPS coordinates (to get timezone) on an I2C screen, [click here]().
+* If you want to see how to keep your [API](https://en.wikipedia.org/wiki/API) identifiers secret for this ultra-connected project, [click here]().